 His visit in Canada was more positive.
 He was enchanted by Niagara Falls where he vacationed and he also visited Toronto and Kingston where he toured the Kingston Penitentiary.
 He recorded that he saw this “beautiful girl of twenty who had been in jail for several years.”
 She had, he wrote, “quite a lovely face though there was a lurking devil in her bright eyes which looked out pretty sharply from between her prison bars.”
 The young woman had acted as a courier for William Lyon Mackenzie and his compatriots when they occupied Navy Island.
 When on one occasion she attempted to steal a horse, she was caught, convicted as a rebel and jailed.

 While Dickens was in Montreal he produced, directed and acted in three plays, two comedies and a farce of which he modestly declared, “I really do believe I was very funny.”
-Shortly after this acting interlude Charles and Catherine visited my home town Quebec City which he found entrancing.
+Shortly after this acting interlude Charles and Catherine visited my home town of Quebec City which he found entrancing.

 Dickens found Canada delightful after the disappointment of the United States.
 On occasion it was a little too Tory for his liking and the inns left much to be desired – one in Montreal being the worst he had ever encountered – but on the whole he found it a pleasant surprise.